halbgut/rss-o-bot/docs/man.md

 An array of methods.
 No **default**.
 When a new item appears in a stream, a notification will be sent over the defined methods. rss-o-bot requires modules named after these methods.
 So if you define a method `"email"` you'll need to `npm i -g rss-o-bot-email` first.
 Currenly known notifiers are `rss-o-bot-email`, `rss-o-bot-desktop`, `rss-o-bot-telegram`.

 ### interval
-A number in section that defines how often the Feed-URLs should be polled. **Defaults** to 300.
+A number in seconds that defines how often the Feed-URLs should be polled. **Defaults** to 300.

 ### database
 An object containing information on the database.
 It must include a `name` property.
 If you're database requires a username and password (non-SQLite), set these as the `username` and `password` properties.
 The object must also include a `options` object containing further information on the database connection.
 It must at least include a `dialect` and a `storage` attribute.
 SQLite is the prefered database here, since it has a very low overhead and high portability.
 The `options` object is passed as-is to Sequelize.
 Check its [docs](http://sequelize.readthedocs.io/en/latest/api/sequelize/) for further information.
 The **default** is: